-“mei_me nouveau radeon” - Version 1.4 and higher“amdgpu mei_me nouveau nvidia pcieport radeon” - Version 1.3.1 and lower
+“mei_me nouveau radeon” - Version 1.4 and newer“amdgpu mei_me nouveau nvidia pcieport radeon” - Version 1.3

 The default serves to prevent accidential power on of hybrid graphics’ discrete part.
 Use an empty list (“”) to disable the feature completely (not recommended).

 A device initialized to auto by the kernel cannot be set to on by entering its driver into RUNTIME_PM_DRIVER_DENYLIST.
 Instead use RUNTIME_PM_DISABLE below.